 Shooting is going to vary a little bit on this.
 If you’re a newer shooter, I definitely think the CZ P-10 C is going to shoot better for you.
 But both of these guns shoot really flat and track really well.
 The grip of the CZ P-10 C and the way it’s designed to get your hand up higher is going to be much easier to use for a new shooter.

 If you’re a more experienced shooter, you’re probably going to shoot both guns about the same.
 I have to give the shooting experience advantage to the CZ P-10 C becuase it’ll work better for newer shooters and similarly for more-experienced shooters.

 CZ P10c vs FN 509 Price/Value

 MSRP on the FN 509 series ranges from $699 to $1049, the CZ P10c is $499 to $577.
-At your local dealer prices are likely cheaper than MSRP for both series of guns.
-I’ve seen P10Cs from $450 to $540 while the FN generally runs between $540 and $899.
+At your local dealer prices are going to be cheaper than MSRP for both series of guns.
+While I’ve seen P10Cs from $450 to $540 the FN generally runs between $540 and $899.
 Magazines for the FN 509 are slightly more expensive than the CZ P10c magazines as well.
 Considering the cost difference, the clear value is the CZ P10c vs the FN 509.